 Many new parents take classes, which are a great introduction for the basics.
 However, when things don't go according to plan, it's easy to start to feel lost.

 Babies don't come with manuals or "How To" guides.
 It doesn't matter how many classes you take or the number of baby books you read.
 There is so much varying information and there isn't a one size fits all approach.
 Every baby is different and each family situation is unique.
 Everything will change once your baby is born.

-When a new parent reaches their “breaking point” with their fussy baby and the accompanying sleep debt, they will typically first turn online resources like Google or WebMD.
+When a new parent reaches their "breaking point" with their fussy baby and the accompanying sleep debt, they will typically first turn to online resources like Google or WebMD.
 Additionally, they may reach out to a provider.